powerofbtp/testcicd/README.md

 # cloudWorkFlow

-How to test/call workflow from postman:
+How to test/call workflow from postman: Partha

 ## URL:
 Your workflow endpoint (workflow_rest_url) + /v1/workflow-instances